 If you have more time in Iran, consider some off the beaten path destinations that are worth the time.

 3 days in Esfahan

-I continued by bus to Esfahan were I arrived in the afternoon.
+I continued by bus to Esfahan where I arrived in the afternoon.
 I decided to explore the city on foot and walked almost the whole afternoon.
 In the evening I met up with someone from couch surfing who showed me the different bridges of the city.
 This was a lovely sight in the evening.